robotmaker/Arduino_SBUS/README.md

 Enables a Frysky receiver SBUS connection to control an Arduino - e.g. Lights, PPM servos, sensors

 <br>
-To get the sketch working you'll first need to convert the inverted SBUS signal to an non-inveted signal such as using a FTDI converter and configured that to invert the signals which will actually invert them back to a non-inverted signal.
-You can also do that with an inverter or transistors, see the video and webpages below.
+To get the sketch working you'll first need to convert the inverted SBUS signal to an non-inveted signal,  e.g. by using a FTDI converter.
+You'll need to configured the FTDO to invert the signals which will actually invert them back to a non-inverted signal.
+You can also do that with an inverter chip or transistors, see the video and webpages below.
 <Br>
 https://www.youtube.com/watch?v=UAR65jER6WY
  Also see the webpage: